Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Conclusions

 \section{Conclusions}

 We numerically studied the SW propagation in a long CS nanowire magnetized perpendicular to its axis, focusing on the asymmetry of the dispersion relation.
 Our results show that the type of SW is an important factor influencing nonreciprocity, which is measured as the difference in frequencies of waves with the same wavenumber that propagate in opposite directions.
 Specifically, the sign of the nonreciprocity (under the assumed convention) is negative for the edge mode and the mode quantized along the CS width, but positive for the mode quantized along the bias field.
-Interestingly, changing the CS geometry (i.e., changing the curvature of the bottom CS surface or the magnitude of the bias magnetic field) can induce a change in the sign of the nonreciprocity for the lowest frequency mode.
-We demonstrate that this transition is associated with the change from an edge mode to a bulk mode due to the change in the demagnetizing field at the CS edges, which is introduced by the change in geometry or the rotation of the magnetization.
-We also observed a change in the sign of the nonreciprocity for the fundamental mode depending on the wavenumber.
-We demonstrate that, similarly to the previously studied asymmetric thin films, this effect originates from the hybridization between fundamental SW mode with the higher frequency thickness quantized SW modes.
-However, in the case of CS, it is multimode hybridization.
-These results demonstrate the interesting tunability of nonreciprocal effects in CS nanowires, which can be fabricated with current technologies, and thus underscore their potential as building blocks for reconfigurable magnonic devices.
+Interestingly, changing the CS geometry (i.e., changing the curvature of the bottom or top CS surface as well the magnitude of the bias magnetic field) can induce a change in the sign of the nonreciprocity for the lowest frequency mode.
+This transition is associated with a change in mode type (e.g., from an edge mode to a bulk mode) due to a change in the demagnetizing field at the CS edges.
+This change can be caused by a change in geometry or rotation of the magnetization.
+Furthermore, we observed a change in the sign of the nonreciprocity in dependence on the wavenumber for the fundamental mode.
+As with the previously studied asymmetric thin films, we demonstrate that this effect originates from the hybridization of the fundamental SW mode with higher-frequency, thickness-quantized SW modes.
+In the case of CS, however, it is multimode hybridization.
+These results demonstrate the interesting tunability of nonreciprocal effects in CS nanowires, which depends on the SW mode type.
+The results highlight the potential of nanowires with a CS cross-section as building blocks for magnonic devices, especially that they can be fabricated with current technologies and the three main types of SW modes can be measured with standard broadband FMR techniques.